Overview

 Service account password changed

-The service account has not added or removed from “Log on as a service” policy
+The service account has not been added or removed from the “Log on as a service” policy

-In all the above scenarios when starting Enterprise Connector Service, it will through below error message.
-However, Event viewer messages will further guide to identify the exact problem.
+In all the above scenarios, when starting the Enterprise Connector Service, it will throw the following error message.
+However, Event Viewer messages will further guide you to identify the exact problem.

 The service account is disabled in AD

-Solution: Make Sure Service Account is not disabled in AD
+Solution: Make Sure the Service Account is not disabled in AD

 The service Account password has been changed

-Solution: Make sure Service Account password is correct
+Solution: Make sure the Service Account password is correct

-Solution: Make Sure Account Expires is set to never for Service account in AD
+Solution: Make Sure Account Expires is set to never for the Service account in AD

 Service Account is not part of “Log on as a Service”

-Solution: Make sure EC Service Account is part of “Log on as a Service” in Local security policy.
+Solution: Make sure the EC Service Account is part of “Log on as a Service” in the Local Security Policy.

-EC got successfully installed and had initial communication with Control over HTTPS and updated Host and version details to Control.
-However, still EC state is still Offline in the Control.
+EC got successfully installed and had initial communication with Control over HTTPS, and updated Host and version details to Control.
+However, still EC state is Offline in the Control.

 Initial Findings: